 Studies have shown that intuition doesn’t function above chance.
 However, we continue to rely on it because it has strong secondary benefits.
 If you tell me I am headed for a train wreck in my life that you can plainly see but I tell you that all is in divine order and that my intuition tells me that I am on the right path, am I not really simply telling you, in a polite way, that I have made up my mind, to not argue with me, that I don’t want to hear your advice, arguments or facts, and to just go away and leave me alone?
 As a blind man grasping the leg of the elephant of life I know the nature of an elephant is like a tree; do not try to convince me that it is also like a snake, rope, wall or palm frond, depending on the part of the elephant you grasp.
 If you do, I will take it personally as you questioning my judgment, intuition and me.

 To test this theory, think of people you know who rely on their intuition.
 Call them up or email them a question that challenges the wisdom of some basic life choice they made, religious belief or political position that you think they justify by appealing to their intuition or best judgment.
-For example, right now in the US a lot of liberal “progressives” have made up their minds to vote for Hillary Clinton.
-They may well acknowledge that she is the corrupt, even criminal candidate of the plutocratically-controlled status quo, but they have decided either that she is the lesser of two evils or that she champions some cause that outweighs all the others, such as feminism, green energy or non-discrimination.
-What happens if you question a True Believer on their choice?
+For example, in the US a lot of liberal “progressives” and students of integral thought made up their minds to vote for Hillary Clinton.
+They may well have acknowledged that she was the corrupt, even criminal candidate of the plutocratically-controlled status quo, but they have decided either that she is the lesser of two evils or that she champions some cause that outweighs all the others, such as feminism, green energy or non-discrimination.
+What happens if you question a True Believer regarding Hillary Clinton (or Donald Trump, for that matter,) on their choice?

 When others take your questioning personally, as if you were insulting or attacking them instead of their judgment, you have proof enough that intuition serves the purpose of fending off any genuine thinking that might force hard choices.
-Most people don’t want to think and don’t know how to reason; instead, they want to have their preferences, beliefs and choices validated.
+It also demonstrates an almost religious commitment to a lack of objectivity.
+Most of us don’t want to think and don’t know how to reason; instead, we want to have our preferences, beliefs and choices validated.

 If loving, spiritual, compassionate best friends suddenly turn into raging, vengeful enemies or cut off contact with you, sulking and punishing you by withdrawing from you, don’t take it personally.
 If you didn’t know them and someone else questioned their intuition, this is the reaction they would get.
 It’s not about you!
 Instead, their expectation of collusion in sleepwalking has been threatened and they are fighting to maintain the delusional, pre-rational world view that they have internalized and now mistakenly take to define themselves.